In four years, we have dug 65,000 JalTara recharge pits across 125 villages – recharging an estimated 34 billion liters of groundwater annually

 Completed Projects

-Over the last three years the JalTara approach has been tested, validated and we learned how to nation-scale our groundwater recharge projects through our work in Jalna, Maharashtra, India.
+Over the last four years the JalTara approach has been tested, validated and we learned how to nation-scale our groundwater recharge projects through our work in Jalna, Maharashtra, India.
 We partnered with the Art of Living foundation to execute the JalTara projects on the ground

 Villages